A procedure that fires automatically in response to INSERT, UPDATE, or DELETE events on a table.

 Version Support

-MySQL: Since 5.0.2 PostgreSQL: Since all SQL Server: Since all Oracle: Since all SQLite: Since 2.5.0
+MySQL: Native since 5.0.2 PostgreSQL: Native in all listed versions SQL Server: Native in all listed versions Oracle: Native in all listed versions SQLite: Native since 2.5.0

 Per-Database Syntax & Notes